 Next is confirming who will ultimately use the product.

 The most critical check here is whether the end-user appears on METI's Foreign User List.
 This list contains foreign companies and organizations that are involved in, or have not cleared concerns about being involved in, WMD development.
+Under the September 29, 2025 amendment, the list expanded to 835 entities[^userlist].
 Exports to companies on this list in principle require METI Minister approval.

 The list is updated periodically.
 Make it a habit to always check the latest version with each transaction.
-It can be downloaded from METI's website.
+It can be downloaded from METI's website — but reconciling it by hand every time it changes is no longer realistic.
+Bringing the Foreign User List into your classification system and automating the detection of revisions dramatically reduces the risk of oversights.

 Even if a party is not on the list, vigilance is required.
 If the end-user turns out to be a military institution, or has been found to have been engaged in concerning activities in the past, the same careful consideration is required.
 If even one concern is identified, proceed to check the clearly guideline sheet.